 Five Ways to Kill Harmful Bacteria in Your Mouth

 Did you know that there are over 700 species of microbes living in your mouth?
 Some of them are friendly, but others can wreak havoc by causing plaque and cavities.
 At Sunrise Dental we know that killing bad bacteria is the best way to fight cavities and bad breath.
-If you are wondering how to kill the bacteria in your mouth that cause cavities and gum disease, read on to learn more.
+Some herbs like neem and clove have natural antibacterial properties that can help kill bacteria in mouth naturally.
+If you are wondering how to clean your mouth from bacteria that cause cavities and gum disease, read on to learn more.

-Five Tips on How to Kill Bacteria in Your Mouth
+Five Tips on How to Kill Bacteria in Mouth

 Regular brushing is the best way to kill harmful bacteria in your mouth.
 Bad bacteria build up between brushings, leaving a bad taste in your mouth and a film on your teeth.
 Brushing your teeth first thing in the morning and again before bed at night will prevent bacteria from multiplying and stimulate more saliva to wash them away.
 Don’t forget to brush your tongue, and remember to replace your toothbrush every few months.